 Best Places to Travel in Uzbekistan.
 All the best places to visit in Samarkand, Bukhara, Khiva, Tashkent, and more.
-Best things to do in Uzbekistan, best tourist attractions, best hiking places, best places for camping, places for homestay in the mountains, top historical sightseeing places, the best places to eat in Uzbekistan.
+Best things to do in Uzbekistan, best tourist attractions, best hiking places, best places for camping, places for homestay in the mountains, top historical sightseeing places, and the best places to eat in Uzbekistan.

-Uzbekistan is so much extended, and the best places to visit in Uzbekistan are so varied, during your trip you will see a combination of steppes, deserts, valleys, mountains, villages, and cities.
+Uzbekistan is so much extended, and the best places to visit in Uzbekistan are so varied, during your trip, you will see a combination of steppes, deserts, valleys, mountains, villages, and cities.
 You will discover that there is much more to see than the beautiful architecture of mausoleums and palaces and madrasas.
-Below you will find all the best attractions to visit in Uzbekistan cities, the best places for a village stay in the mountains, the best places for yurt camping, the best places of Uzbekistan for hiking, the greatest places to eat, best places to visit in Uzbekistan while you will be driving from city to city, and even the places that you are not recommended to go during your trip in Uzbekistan.
+Below you will find all the best attractions to visit in Uzbekistan cities, the best places for a village stay in the mountains, the best places for yurt camping, the best places in Uzbekistan for hiking, the greatest places to eat, the best places to visit in Uzbekistan while you will be driving from city to city, and even the places that you are not recommended to go during your trip in Uzbekistan.
 All these tourist destinations of Uzbekistan are worth adding to your list.

 Best cities to visit Uzbekistan

 The #1 best tour destinations in Uzbekistan are Samarkand, Khiva & Bukhara.
 However, there are other 6 top tourist places that tourists usually visit in Uzbekistan which are: Shahrisabz, Tashkent, the Aral Sea, the ancient Desert Citadels, Nurata camping sites, and the Fergana Valley.
 Any of these top 6 places of Uzbekistan can be a perfect add-on to the main top 3 cities.